 Or, are you are drawn to more natural looking images that show emotion and connection?
-Some photographers, myself included, aim to capture families in real-to-life (lifestyle) moments that reveal a glimpse of who they are.
+Some photographers, myself included, aim to capture families in real-to-life (lifestyle) and candid moments that reveal a glimpse of who they are.
 Lifestyle photography focuses on family connections and authentic reactions and expressions.
 During a lifestyle family session the photographer directs and provides prompts to help families relax and have fun.
 For example, in my family sessions, I often tell parents to hug and tickle their kids.
 These prompts elicit loving connections and laughter.

 Or maybe you prefer a completely documentary approach to capture your everyday life as it unfolds with no direction from your photographer at all.

 Knowing what you like will help you narrow down the choices.

 My style is predominantly “lifestyle” with a some traditional and documentary mixed in occasionally.

 Before choosing a family photographer, be sure to browse through their website portfolio, blog and social media feeds to get a sense of their style.
 If you love the images she shows, chances are you will love the images she captures for you during your session.